 Fundy Biosphere Reserve

-history, but in addition emphasizes the importance of conservation and sustainability in the region.
-The Fundy Biosphere Reserve initiative provides a framework where communities, policy makers, resource managers and scientists work cooperatively to achieve a greater degree of sustainability between human development and ecosystem health.
+The Fundy Biosphere Reserve includes an area of over 430,000 hectares of the upper Bay of Fundy coast, stretching from St. Martins to the Tantramar Marsh near Sackville and inland to Moncton.
+In 2007, the area was designated as a biosphere reserve by the United Nations Educational, Scientific and Cultural Organization (UNESCO).
+The Fundy Biosphere Reserve designation by UNESCO provides not only international recognition for the uniqueness of the upper Bay of Fundy and its culture and history, but in addition emphasizes the importance of conservation and sustainability in the region.
+The Fundy Biosphere Reserve initiative provides a framework where communities, policy-makers, resource managers and scientists work cooperatively to achieve a greater degree of sustainability between human development and ecosystem health.